-Tests must be completed by the time class time ends.
+- Tests are usually given at the end of class and must be completed by the time class time ends.
 You will receive a two minute warning before your time is fully up.
 When time is over, you must put down your writing utensil and stop writing immediately.
 If you do not stop writing immediately, your test may not be collected and you may receive a grade of zero.
 Also, during exams everything must be off of your desk and either in your backpack (or under your seat if you do not have a backpack).
 If the instructor sees any phones, paper, notebooks, textbooks, etc. out during an exam, then it will be considered cheating and the student will receive a zero for that exam.
 If the instructor observes a student placing his or her hands beneath his or her desk for an extended period of time, the instructor may ask that student to stand up or move to another desk.
-If a student is observed with a cell phone in his or her test, that student will be considered cheating and will receive a zero on that test.

-If a student is caught cheating, the instructor reserves the right to assign a grade of F for the entire course or to drop the student with a W from the course.
+If a student is observed with a cell phone in his or her hands, lap, or other easily accessible place after the student has received his or her test, that student will be considered cheating and will receive a zero on that test. - If a student is caught cheating, the instructor reserves the right to assign a grade of F for the entire course or to drop the student with a W from the course.
 If a student is returned a graded test or quiz and the student changes his or her incorrect answers in order to receive more points, the student is considered cheating and such an act will carry the same consequences as those mentioned above.
 If you are caught cheating on the final exam, you will automatically receive a grade of F for the course.